 At our new Art Forum, Pollyester will also celebrate the world premiere of her audiovisual performance ‘ДЕЛО N° – A binaural transit Installation‘ (eng.
 “Case No.”), a performance hybrid which oscillates between video installation, concert experience and ritual practices even.

 All three installations – ‘OSC’, ‘NIL’ and ‘QSL’ – will remain at the Orangerie all weekend.
-In addition, Ulf Langheinrich will screen ‘FULL ZERO’ on the MeltSelektor Stage’s big LED wall on Friday and Saturday. ‘ДЕЛО N°– A binaural transit Installation’ will be shown at the Forest on Friday at 10.45pm, on Saturday at 10 pm and on Sunday at 10.15 pm, and Pollyester will interrupt the screening with short concert performances, presenting binaural versions of new and unreleased songs.
+In addition, Ulf Langheinrich will screen ‘FULL ZERO’ on the MeltSelektor Stage’s big LED wall on Friday and Saturday. ‘ДЕЛО N°– A binaural transit Installation’ will be shown at the Forest on Friday, Saturday and Sunday at 10 pm, and Pollyester will interrupt the screening with short concert performances, presenting binaural versions of new and unreleased songs.
 Sounds bonkers?
 It’s supposed to!

 Melt Art Space and Melt Art Forum are curated by Tobias Staab